NicholasBoll/cypress-promise/README.md

 ```

 ## Best Practices
 Cypress chains are powerful and declarative.
-I've used the compositional properties of chains to define my own commands that read like a list of steps without much extra syntax.
-I suggest using chains as much as possible.
+[Custom Commands](https://medium.com/@NicholasBoll/cypress-io-scaling-e2e-testing-with-custom-commands-6b72b902aab) can be used to chain functions together that read like a series of steps without much extra syntax.
 Most Cypress commands work on elements and `await`ing them means all you can really do is `cy.wrap` them again.
-I only use `await` for non-element subjects that need to be used as inputs for other commands.
+Only use `await` for non-element subjects that need to be used as inputs for other commands.

 ```ts
 // very bad